 • The ideal season for a wellness holiday in the Euganei Hills is autumn, with the mild fresh climate that favors the regenerating experience of the thermal baths and the opportunity to practice mindful tasting, the conscious sensorial sampling of wines, of the excellent products of the Euganei Hills Wine Route such as Fior d'Arancio DOCG.

-• The Park also supports wellness and mental and physical health with cycling tourism and outdoor experiences, particularly thanks to the network of trails of the Euganei Hills Cycling Route (approximately 64 km), which connects the area's castles and monumental villas.
-Also not to be missed nearby the picturesque medieval village of Arquà Petrarca, surrounded by greenery and full of hiking trails through hills and woods, and also the monumental and labyrinthine Valsanzibio Garden (near Galzignano).
+• Cycling tourism and outdoor experiences along the network of trails of the Euganean Hills Cycling Loop (around 64 km), which winds through castles and historic villas.
+Also not to be missed are the picturesque medieval village of Arquà Petrarca and the monumental, labyrinth-like Valsanzibio Garden (near Galzignano).

 1. Ischia and Sorgeto Bay, Campania: an extraordinary thermal island